ValdemarOrn/NoiseInvaderVST/Readme.md

     #define VST_EXPORT __declspec(dllexport)

 This will export the vstmain function so that it is available as a function in your dll file.
 If you don't do this change, you can also specify a list of functions to be exported in VST, but I prefer to use this way instead.

+Finally, disable the C# projects in the visual studio solution, as some dependent libraries are not publically accessible (these are only used for analysis and are not involved in building the C++ plugin)

 ## License